 The entire region between a detached bow shock and the obstacle it shields from a surrounding supersonic flow is not ordinarily thought of when referring to the post shock fluid.
 In the case of a magnetospheric bow shock, however, such an extension of terms is unavoidable.
 Only in that section of a magnetospheric bow shock where quasi-perpendicular structure prevails can the traditional concept of average fluid properties just behind a shock "front" be maintained as a basis for describing the post shock "jump conditions."
 Elsewhere, the downstream "turbulence" appears to occur on an amplitude scale comparable to or greater than the nominal jump itself and on a spatial scale that may extend the entire distance to the magnetopause.
-Speculations on the extent to which the magnetosheath, and even the magnetosphere, participates in quasi-parallel shock structure have been published before and are being actively investigated with available data resources and are very shock mechanics.
+Speculations on the extent to which the magneto-sheath, and even the magnetosphere, participates in quasi-parallel shock structure have been published before42 and are being actively investigated with available data resources48, so we avoid repetition here and concentrate on issues related to shock mechanics.